 But planning is just one component of preparing a great assignment.
 For tips on task analysis, conducting quality research, proper referencing techniques and making the most of assignment feedback, be sure to check out my full webinar ‘How to write better assessment pieces’.
-You can also find assignment support online from The Learning Centre or under the Assignment tag on Social Hub.
+You can also find assignment support under the Assignment tag on Social Hub.

 At time of publication, Mark was employed as a staff member of USQ.